phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ### outputRamlFilePath
 (required) Relative file path where the RAML document will be saved to

+### javaDocPath
+(optional) Absolute path to a folder which will be used to search for JavaDoc.
+This folder should contain all source of controllers being scanned.
+Using root folders for this may increase scanning time.
+If this is not supplied, the scanner will default to the current project folder

 ### defaultMediaType
 (optional, default: application/json) Default media Type to be used in returns/consumes where these are not specified in the code